azhar1701/state-track/README.md

 - shadcn-ui
 - Tailwind CSS

+## Progressive Web App (PWA)

+This app is installable and works offline for key routes thanks to Vite PWA.

+- Install: In supported browsers, use the browser menu “Install app” or the install prompt.
+- Offline: Static assets and core pages are cached.
+Data APIs require connectivity.
+- Update: The service worker auto-updates; a reload will activate new versions.

+## Keyboard shortcuts

+- Open Command Menu: Ctrl+K (Windows/Linux) or Cmd+K (macOS)
+- Toggle theme: Available in Navbar and Command Menu

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/df59a3b0-9f65-4418-a053-973f630a6512) and click on Share -> Publish.